JanHerca/urantiapedia/output/wikijs/en/article/The_Developing_Saga_of_the_Urantia_Papers.md

 The results must have amazed him.
 The pairs were able to reproduce themselves every seventy days, their offspring not only being invisible but were born fully developed and fully mature—“though they never ceased to grow in wisdom and experience.”

 These unusual offspring were called the secondary midwayers.
 Though incapable of procreation, they have no need for sleep or for earthly material food, being energized from “space emanations” that are a mystery to us poor humans.
-And they are immortal. ([UB 77:5.6](/en/The_Urantia_Book/77#p5_6))
+And they are immortal. (<a id="a185_254"></a>[UB 77:5.6](/en/The_Urantia_Book/77#p5_6))

 If Urantia Book readers read such material in the Bible or the Koran they would likely collapse in raucous laughter.
 So surely these two examples must force us to consider whether the revelators have repeatedly challenged our intellects, virtually begging us to refrain from converting their precious revelation into an infallible icon.